HMS Caroline (1914): Preservation

 In October 2014, the Heritage Lottery Fund announced a £12 million lottery funding boost to enable the National Museum of the Royal Navy to turn Caroline into a visitor attraction in time for centenary commemorations of the 1916 Battle of Jutland.
 Caroline remains moored in the Alexandra Dock in the Titanic Quarter in Belfast.
 During the restoration the steam turbines which were left in place after her active service life ended were conserved.
 The Parson turbines were stripped of asbestos and preserved for those visiting to see.

 In June 2016, HMS Caroline was opened to the public as a museum ship and forms part of the National Museum of the Royal Navy.

 HMS Caroline was dry docked in late 2016 she was towed a short distance into Dry Dock to have hull inspection, clean and repaint.
 She returned to the Alexandra Dock on completion of the works and was placed into the dock stern first.
 In April 2019, she was one of five finalists on the shortlist for the Art Fund Museum of the Year award.
 She was also shortlisted on two categories for the RICS awards 2019.

 Along with other tourist attractions, HMS Caroline closed her doors to the public on 17 March 2020, owing to the COVID-19 pandemic.
-The funding package from the Department for the Economy for HMS Caroline, to cover any shortfall in meeting costs, was in place until June 2020.
+The funding package from the Department for the Economy for the ship, to cover any shortfall in meeting costs, was in place until June 2020.
 The resultant funding gap threatened the continuation of HMS Caroline as a going concern in Belfast.
 Talks over a new funding agreement between the DfE and the NMRN were ongoing.
 A new funding package was announced, that would allow HMS Caroline to reopen, in order to keep her in Belfast until at least 2038.
 The reopening of Caroline to the general public from 1 April 2023 was announced by the NMRN.
+A year after reopening, the museum has revised its operating model and thereby reduced its times of opening, in order that the budget meets increased operating costs, as a consequence of the 2021–present United Kingdom cost-of-living crisis.
+The phenomena of fewer fee-paying visitors coupled with rising overheads is a common experience for museums in the UK.